hakkodaniel/st/readme.md

 This repository contains code used to develop projects using streamlit.

 ## Active projects:
+Streamlit app to test learning.

+## Ended projects:
-Currently, only a tutorial for a Snowflake App is being developed.
+Tutorial for a Snowflake Native App.